-person with a penis who have discharge and people with rectal symptoms.
-Microscopy is not recommended in specimens from people without symptoms, pharvaged specimens and female urethral/cerviced assets.
+Microscopy of Gram stained specimens enables the direct visualisation of N. gonorrhoeae as Gram negative diplococci.
+Microscopy sensitivity is increased in person with a penis who have discharge and people with rectal symptoms.
+Microscopy is not recommended in specimens from people without symptoms, pharyngeal specimens and female urethral/cervical specimens due to reduced sensitivity.

 Culture remains primarily for antibiotic susceptibility testing and to detect resistant N. gonorrhoeae.
 Resistant N. gonorrhoeae is a global concern as it continues to evolve and spread.
 A culture specimen should be taken from people with suspected or confirmed gonorrhoea infection prior to treatment.
-Culture sensitivity is increased when time from sample collection to plating is minimised thus direct plating in the clinic is advised or timely transfer to laboratory in transport media for immediate plating.
+Culture sensitivity is Dicreased when time from sample collection to plating is minimised thus direct plating in the clinic is advised or timely transfer to laboratory in transport media for immediate plating.
 Molecular methods to assess genomic sequences/regions which may confer resistance to antibiotics are becoming available.

 NAATs have high sensitivity (>95%) in samples from patients with and without symptoms.
-NAATS are also recommended for pharyngeal and rectal specimen testing (locally validated) however it should be noted commercial NAATs may cross react with commensal Neisseria species especially in the pharynx.
+NAATS are also recommended for phanyageal and rectal specimen testing (locally validated) however it should be noted complexical NAATs may cross react with commensal Neisseria species especially in the pharynx.
 It is recommended to confirm positive results with a separate molecular target in samples from a population with a test positive predictive value of <90%, especially extra-genital specimens.

-Refer to UK SMI ID 6: Identification of Neisseria species
+Refer to UK SMI ID 6: Identification a Neisseria species